EU Solidarity Fund

 With what budget?

 Solidarity Fund aid can be mobilised up to a maximum annual total of € 500 million (in 2011 prices) plus the unspent allocation from the preceding year which is raised over and above the normal EU budget.
 Individual grants have to be approved by the European Parliament and the Council following a proposal from the Commission.
 One quarter of this amount must remain available on 1 October of every year to meet possible needs through to the end of the year.
 In exceptional cases and if the resources remaining for the rest of the year are insufficient, the shortfall may be met out of the next year's budget.
-The maximum amount available annually for extraordinary regional disasters is however limited to 7.5% of the EUSF's annual budget only.

 For what actions?